x-atlas-consortia/ubkg-neo4j/scripts/README.md

 Its changes to the files in that directory are cumulative between runs, so when starting a run a freshly downloaded set of UMLS files should be placed there.
 The script that coordinates the running of this process will copy the current .csv files to a numbered save directory (e.g., 'save.1') so that the results of intermediate iterations can be examined.
 In the end, it is only the final set of .csv files that is used as a basis for the neo4j graph.

-### Adding command line arguments to OWLNETS-UMLS-GRAPH.py

-(JAS 13 October 2022 - Deprecated.
-Changes are now made directly to OWLNETS-UMLS-GRAPH12.py.)

-~~The 'OWLNETS-UMLS-GRAPH.py' is generated from the notebook 'OWLNETS-UMLS-GRAPH.ipynb' found in the same directory.
-In order to make the 'OWLNETS-UMLS-GRAPH.py' functional for this processing, a transform script 'transorm.py' is run over it.
-This script will allow it to take command line parameters necessary for processing here.~~

 ## Coordination